awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 You can reduce the impact on incidents on your teams when you plan for incidents ahead of time\.
 Teams should consider the following best practices when you design a response plan\.
 + **Streamlined engagement** – Identify the most appropriate team for an incident\.
 If you engage too wide a distribution list, or if you engage the wrong teams, you can cause confusion and waste responder time during an incident\.
-+ **Reliable escalation** – Use escalation plans rather than contacts to ensure that you engage responders effectively and reliably\.
-Even with the best intentions, responders are sometimes unreachable\.
-You should configure backup responders in your escalation plan to cover these scenarios\.
++ **Reliable escalation** – For your engagements in a response plan, we recommend selecting an engagement plan instead of contacts or on\-call schedules\.
+The engagement plan should specify the individual contacts or on\-call schedules \(which contain multiple rotating contacts\) to engage during incidents\.
+Because responders specified in your engagement plan can be unreachable at times, you should configure backup responders in your response plan to cover these scenarios\.
+With backup contacts, if the primary and secondary contacts are unavailable or there are other unplanned gaps in coverage, Incident Manager still notifies a contact about the incident\.
 + **Runbooks** – Use runbooks to provide repeatable, understandable steps that reduce the stress a responder experiences during an incident\.
 + **Collaboration** – Use chat channels to streamline communication during incidents\.
 Chat channels help responders stay up to date with information\.
 They can also share information with other responders through these channels\.